-- 6.2.3.2.
+6.2.3.2.
 Security.
-The Prosecution's motion will list the locations to which the transmissions will be made and the security procedures at each location to ensure compliance with these Rules and any directives of the military judge. - 6.2.3.3.
+The Prosecution's motion will list the locations to which the transmissions will be made and the security procedures at each location to ensure compliance with these Rules and any directives of the military judge.

+6.2.3.3.
 Notice on the Record.
-If the military judge grants the motion and the Government uses such remote transmissions at a commission session, the Prosecution will state on the record at the start of the session that the proceedings are being remotely transmitted, the means of the transmission, and the locations receiving the transmission. - 6.2.3.4.
+If the military judge grants the motion and the Government uses such remote transmissions at a commission session, the Prosecution will state on the record at the start of the session that the proceedings are being remotely transmitted, the means of the transmission, and the locations receiving the transmission.

+6.2.3.4.
 Sequestration.
 The Prosecution will ensure no potential witness observes the trial from a remote location unless the Prosecution notifies the military judge of that witness's potential observation in accordance with R.T.M.C. para.
 16-4.b.4.
-If a potential witness inadvertently observes trial proceedings, the Prosecution will promptly notify the military judge and the other parties. - 6.2.4.
+If a potential witness inadvertently observes trial proceedings, the Prosecution will promptly notify the military judge and the other parties.

+6.2.4.
 Presence in the Well.
-No one other than a trial participant identified on the record, the Chief Prosecutor or his / her designee and Chief Defense Counsel for Military Commissions or his / her designee, court personnel, or security personnel are allowed inside the well of the courtroom without the military judge's permission when a commission is in session.
+Generally, no one other than a counsel detailed to represent the government or an accused who are accounted for on the record, other necessary support staff of the prosecution or defense not accounted for on the record, the Chief Prosecutor or his / her designee and Chief Defense Counsel for Military Commissions or his / her designee, court personnel, or guard force personnel are allowed inside the well of the courtroom when a commission is in session.
 The military judge has the discretion to deny access to the well of the courtroom to any of the above-listed personnel (other than detailed or retained counsel or the accused); unless the military judge has excluded them from commission proceedings in accordance with R.M.C.
 806, those personnel may observe the proceedings from the spectator gallery, if space is available, or other authorized public viewing sites.